 Dissolving a marriage can be a complex process, both emotionally and legally.
 Property and assets need to be divided, alimony may be discussed, and if there are children involved, custody and support must be determined.
 Hiring a divorce lawyer in West Palm Beach, FL who is experienced in family law like Farkas And Crowley, P.A lets you find an advocate and supporter during this difficult time.

-In order to qualify for divorce in Florida, one or both of the parties must have resided within state lines for at least six months.
-Also, you don’t need to live separately to qualify.
+To qualify for divorce in Florida, one or both of the parties must have resided within state lines for at least six months.
+Furthermore, you don’t need to live separately to qualify.
 Many people choose to live together throughout the proceedings for financial or child-related reasons.

-There are many aspects to think about prior to getting a divorce.
+There are many aspects to think about before getting a divorce.
 Since divorce dissolves a marriage, you’ll need to consider how you and your spouse intend to divide up your joint assets, child custody arrangement (if you have kids), and potential spousal support.

 When you need someone to have your back, Farkas And Crowley, P.A divorce lawyers in West Palm Beach, FL are here for you.
 A divorce lawyer should not only be aggressive in court, but also have experience representing clients fighting through difficult cases involving divorce and all the aspects that come along with it.
 Including but not limited to:

 To file for divorce, you will usually need to have resided in your state and county for at least 6 months to 1 year.
 It does not matter where the marriage took place.
 Next, you’ll need to obtain all the required divorce forms, found on your state’s website or the applicable court’s office of the clerk.
 Once the forms have been filed and summons served on your spouse, your spouse will have some time to respond to the petition (typically 30 days).
 Procedures will vary by state, and it is recommended that you speak with a divorce lawyer in West Palm Beach, FL to understand the requirements.